yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/range-insert.md

 ---
-title: "Range: insert"
+title: "workbookRange: insert"
 description: "Inserts a cell or a range of cells into the worksheet in place of this range, and shifts the other cells to make space.
-Returns a new Range object at the now blank space."
+Returns a new workbookRange object at the now blank space."
 localization_priority: Normal
 author: "lumine2008"
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Range: insert
+# workbookRange: insert

 Namespace: microsoft.graph

 Inserts a cell or a range of cells into the worksheet in place of this range, and shifts the other cells to make space.
-Returns a new Range object at the now blank space.
+Returns a new workbookRange object at the now blank space.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).